 We strongly suggest using a certified workshop to fill and check your air condition system.
-Freon is bad for the environment and you can do very expensive damage to your AC system if you don’t have the knowledge.
+Freon is bad for the environment, and you can do very expensive damage to your AC system if you don’t have the proper expertise.

 If your car’s AC system is empty of freon, you need to make a leak check before refilling it.
 It may also be illegal in your state or country to refill the system yourself without the right certification.

 Still, here are some ways to do it.

 With the appropriate recharge kit, you can get the Freon back up to desired levels in just a few minutes.
 Attach the hose with the quick-connect fitting to the AC port.
 Push down until it clicks in place.

 Do not pull the trigger on the kit yet.
 Otherwise, you will release the refrigerant from the car’s AC into the air.

 2. Add Refrigerant

 Start the vehicle and watch the manifold gauges.
 Turn on the air conditioning to the highest setting.
 When the compressor engages the clutch, the low side should be at least 35 psi.
 You want to get the reading near 40 psi when possible.

 Screw the can of refrigerant to the recharge hose.
 While holding it upright, squeeze the trigger for a few seconds while the refrigerant is added to the system.
 Release the trigger and check the pressure gauges to ensure you don’t overcharge it.
 Repeat this step until you get to 40 psi.